sviridovserg/sviridovserg.github.io/_posts/2017-05-16-cd-with-travis-and-azure.markdown

   on: production
 ```

 Congradulations!
-You've just setup simple continues delivery pipeline using Travis and Azure.
+You've just setup simple continuous delivery pipeline using Travis and Azure.
 You can expand it later using Azure slots to have staging environments, see [post][azure_slot] for more information.

-In conclusion, in this post we've walked through the process of configuring continues delivery pipeline for React application using Travis and Azure.
+In conclusion, in this post we've walked through the process of configuring continuous delivery pipeline for React application using Travis and Azure.
 The pipeline is flexible and can be adapted to applications developed on Java, .Net, Python, Javascript, etc.

 [travis]:https://travis-ci.org/
 [azure]: https://portal.azure.com